Do Go On - 126 - Virginia Hall: The Limping Lady

 She also attended the prestigious Barnard College,

 which is a private women's liberal arts college in New York.
-Barnard College.
-Yeah.

-She studied farms,
+She studied farms.

-With a woof woof there.
+With a wolf.

 No, she studied French, Italian and German.

 So she was really good with languages.
-She moved across

-Europe with the support of her parents and studied in Germany, Austria and France
+She moved across Europe with the support of her parents

-But they were well-read and well-educated people and it just seemed like the right thing
+But they were like well-read and well-educated people

-Off she went.
+So off she went.

-again, fluent in French and German and she earned a diploma in economics
+and she earned a diploma in economics and international law.

 So she's pretty smart.